predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

     class Foo(Embedder):
         """Defines Foo embedding technique."""

-        def fit(self, corpus: List[Entities], is_updated: bool = False) -> Embedder:
+        def fit(self,  walks: List[List[SWalk]], is_updated: bool = False) -> Embedder:
-           """Fits the model based on provided corpus.
+           """Fits the model based on provided walks.

            Args:
-               corpus: The corpus to fit the model.
+               walks: The walks to create the corpus to to fit the model.
-               is_update: True if the new corpus should be added to old model's corpus, False otherwise.
+               is_update: True if the new walks should be added to old model's walks, False otherwise.
                    Defaults to False.

            Returns:
-               The fitted Word2Vec model.
+               The fitted Foo model.

         """
         # TODO: to be implemented